Quan Cosby: College football

-Pro career
+Professional career

 Cincinnati Bengals

 Despite some expectation that he would be drafted, Cosby was passed over in the 2009 NFL draft.
 He was signed by the Cincinnati Bengals as an undrafted free agent on May 1, 2009.

 He made the roster for the Bengals, helped in no small part by a 49 yard punt return for a touchdown in a preseason game against the Rams.

 In 2009 he was a returner for the Bengals, leading the league in punt returns and punt return yards.
 He also returned kick offs, played wide receiver and was on the coverage team.
 He returned 40 punts for 474 yards including a long of 60 yards, and 13 kick offs for 239 yards.
 He was 4th in the league in punt return average with 11.9 yards per return.
 As a receiver he caught 4 passes on 6 targets for 55 yards and ran the ball once for a two-yard loss.
 He also had a combined 3 tackles on the coverage team.
 In his one career playoff game he had 3 receptions on 4 targets for 26 yards.
 His performance earned him the PR spot on the 2009 NFL All-Rookie team.

 Cosby was again Cincinnati's leading punt returner in 2011, returning 30 punts for 225 yards.
 He also returned 3 kick-offs for 35 yards, had 2 receptions on 2 passes for 16 yards and made 9 combined tackles on the coverage team.
 He finished 10th in the league in punt returns, but the team struggled and came in 4th in the division.

 Late in the 2011 offseason, the Bengals re-signed Cosby, but they cut him at the end of camp to make room for free agent Brandon Tate.
 He left with the Bengals all-time highest punt return average of 10 yards per punt.
 He also had 40 fair catches without a fumble.